Wall Thickness by Height

 Most retaining wall failures are caused by water pressure, not soil pressure.
 Install a 6-inch layer of clean gravel behind the wall and use perforated pipe at the base to drain water away.
 Without drainage, hydrostatic pressure will push the wall over.

 Most municipalities require a permit for retaining walls over 3 or 4 feet tall.
 Walls over 4 feet should be engineered by a professional.
-DIY segmental block walls are generally safe up to 3 feet without engineering — check your local code.
+DIY segmental block walls are generally safe up to 3 feet without engineering -- check your local code.

-Retaining Wall Material Comparison
+Which Retaining Wall Material Should You Use?

 | Material | Cost per Sq Ft | Max DIY Height | Lifespan | Best For |